Difference Between Patent and Trademark

 • It benefits inventors by excluding everyone from using or selling the process or invention.
 So it’s in the hands of the inventor whether to give permission to use the invention or not.

-• It’s up to an inventor whether to earn more money by selling or renting its invention or just keep it under its provision.
+• It’s up to an inventor whether to earn more money by selling or renting their invention or just keeping it under its provision.

-• With the help of a patent , one can own its invention for a period of 20 years.
+• With the help of a patent, one can own an invention for a period of 20 years.

 Trademark